How to Compute a Moving Sum

 \begin{theorem} For each of the 5 variants $X \in \theset{\text{CIE}, \text{IE}, \text{EI}, \text{V3}, \text{V4}}$ we have

 where $K_X$ and $c_X$ satisfy the following

 and

-for $n \geq 2$ and $n \leq N$. \end{theorem} \begin{proof} This will follow from Theorem~\ref{theorem:two-stacks-complexity} by looking at the operation counts at the start and end of each batch. \end{proof} \begin{remark} This result tells us the width of the band is less than $n-1$.
+for $n \geq 2$ and $n \leq N$. \end{theorem} \begin{proof} This will follow from Theorem~\ref{theorem:two-stacks-complexity} by looking at the operation counts at the start and end of each batch. \end{proof} \begin{remark} This result tells us the width of the band is at most $n$.
 For each variant we can get a sharp bound.
-E.g., for CIE we have $-2 n+5-\frac{6}{n+1} \leq C_N \leq-n+1$ which is sharp for $n \geq 2, n \leq N$.
+E.g., for CIE we have $-2 n+5-\frac{6}{n+1} \leq c_{\text{CIE}}(N) \leq-n+1$ which is sharp for $n \geq 2, n \leq N$.
 But we will not pursue this further here. \end{remark}